rranelli/rranelli.github.io/_posts/24-08-2015-caveats-with-ruby-interrupt.md

 We can see that Ruby was courteous enough to evaluate the `ensure` clauses in our threads before exiting, although the work itself was not finished.
-(which we know because we saw no "finishing job number X" in the output)
+(which we know because we saw no “finishing job number X” in the output)

 I **think** that if you have nested `ensure` clauses, all of them will be executed, but I did not test it.
 Yep, I'm pretty lazy.